broadsea869/Bitcoin-Full-Node-Data/README.md

 Help you to download full node bitcoin data quickly.
 Network drive link.
-Because the file is too large, you need to log in and download the client.
+Due to the file is too large, you need to log in and download the client.
 Update date: January 25, 2025

 ## 使用说明 Instructions